acedev0816/ethereum_smart_contract_game/Readme.md

 ## Testing

 To create a local chain on development machines we use [ganache-cli](https://github.com/trufflesuite/ganache-cli).
-We found it to be more stable than [GUI version](https://github.com/trufflesuite/ganache) of Ganache which oftens hangs completely on macOS.
+We found it to be more stable than [GUI version](https://github.com/trufflesuite/ganache) of Ganache which often has problems on macOS.

 Start your local chain: